 require a RemoteInput

-/** Creates an [Intent] which handles marking the [appConversation] as read. */
+/** Creates an [Intent] that handles marking the [appConversation] as read. */

 fun createMarkAsReadIntent(